Manchester Arena

-Manchester Arena, currently referred to as the AO Arena for sponsorship reasons, is an indoor arena in Manchester, England, immediately north of the city centre and partly above Manchester Victoria station in air rights space.
-The arena has the highest seating capacity of any indoor venue in the United Kingdom, and the second largest in Europe with a capacity of 21,000.
+Manchester Arena (currently known as AO Arena for sponsorship reasons) is an indoor arena in Manchester, England, immediately north of the city centre and partly above Manchester Victoria railway station in air rights space.
+With a capacity of 21,000 it is the second largest indoor arena in the UK after Co-op Live and fifth largest in Europe.

 The arena is one of the world's busiest indoor arenas, hosting music and sporting events such as boxing and swimming.
 The arena was a key part of Manchester's bids to host the Olympic Games in 1996 and 2000 and was eventually used for the 2002 Commonwealth Games.

-The arena was temporarily closed following a terror attack on 22 May 2017, in which suicide bomber Salman Abedi killed 22 people, and injured 500 more, at the end of an Ariana Grande concert during her Dangerous Woman Tour.
-Shows and events that were scheduled to take place at the arena were either moved to alternative venues, or cancelled completely.
-The arena was reopened on 9 September with a special benefit concert headlined by Manchester-born singer Noel Gallagher.
+On 22 May 2017, the arena's foyer was the scene of a terrorist attack carried out by a suicide bomber, in which 22 people were killed and over 500 others injured following an Ariana Grande concert.

 Arena design

-First proposed during the regeneration of Manchester city centre during the 1980s, the structure was designed by DLA Ellerbe Beckett, Ove Arup & Partners, and Austin-Smith:Lord.
+First proposed during the regeneration of Manchester city centre during the 1980s, the structure was designed by DLA Ellerbe Beckett, Ove Arup & Partners and Austin-Smith:Lord.
 The arena is sited in air rights space over the Manchester Victoria railway station and was constructed without disrupting use of the station.
 The original plans included a glass tower which was not built.
 It originally hosted a seven-screen multiplex cinema, a multi-purpose arena and multi-storey parking.
 The former multiplex cinema, which opened in 1996, closed after just four years and is now a call centre.
 Following the bombing, the foyer underwent renovation.

 A large truss measuring 105 m spans the roof.
 Reinforced concrete is used to increase sound insulation.
 The upper parts of the building are clad in purple-grey with green glass.
 The arena was opened on 15 July 1995.

 The arena is the only indoor venue in the UK to be built following a layout of 360-degree seating.
 (London's The O2, formerly the Millennium Dome, also has 360-degree seating, but only on its lower tier, whereas Manchester's arena features it on both tiers).
 Other European indoor venues built to the same concept include the Lanxess Arena (Cologne, Germany), Arena Zagreb (Zagreb, Croatia), Spaladium Arena (Split, Croatia), Kombank Arena (Belgrade, Serbia), O2 Arena (Prague, Czech Republic), and the Barclaycard Arena (Hamburg, Germany).

 A three-year £50 million re-development started in 2022.
 The arena's capacity will increase to 24,000, and new public entrances and custom lounges will be opened.
-Once complete, the increase in capacity will retain the indoor arena's place as the largest in the city after the 23,500-seat Co-op Live Arena opens.
+Once complete, the increase in capacity will retain the indoor arena's place as the largest in the city after the 23,500-seat Co-op Live Arena opened.